MarcusKyung/hair-salon/README.md

 1. Clone this repo from GH to your local machine.
 2. In root directory of the file called HairSalon.Solution, add a file titled ```appsettings.json```.
 Include this line of code ```{"ConnectionStrings": {"DefaultConnection":"Server=localhost;Port=3306;database=[YOUR_DATA_BASE_HERE];uid=[YOUR_USER_ID_HERE];pwd=[YOUR_PASSWORD_HERE];"}}```
-3. Download SQL.
-Import the SQL database included in this project's repository.
+3. Launch MySQL Workbench.
+In the Navigator > Administration window, select Data Import/Restore.
+In Import Options select Import from Self-Contained File.
+Select the SQL Database included in this repository using the file navigator button (```...```).
+Under Default Schema to be Imported To, select the New button and enter the name of your database.
+Select "Start Import" at bottom right.
 4. Update the ```appsettings.json``` file with your SQL details, replacing [YOUR_DATA_BASE_HERE], [YOUR_USER_ID_HERE], and [YOUR_PASSWORD_HERE].
 5. Using your device's terminal navigate to the "HairSalon" directory and use command ```dotnet restore``` to restore project dependencies.
 6. Using your device's terminal use command ```dotnet run``` to run this project in your browser.